thibaultcha/ECE_hadoop_mahout/README.md

 `./run.sh`

-From there tell the script you want to test real data (2)
+From there tell the script you want to classify real data (2)

 ## tweets-implementation